viniciussoaresti/whativelearned/programmingLanguages/javascript.md

 ```

-### For of:
+### For in and for of:

-Interesting concept, going only through enumerable values, not properties as does for in.
+Interesting concept, for of goes only through enumerable values,
+not properties as does for in.

 ```javascript
 let arr = [3,5,7];